Logarithmic Asymptotic Relations Between $p$-Values and Mutual Information: Introduction

 These formulas demonstrate that $MI$ is an alternative expression of $P_{MI}$, the probability of exchanging information.
-We call them the equivalence principle of information and probability in probability theory.
+These formulas provide an exponential-form relation between mutual information and its realization probability under the maximum-entropy baseline.
 Moreover, (4) is isomorphic to the formulas for the realization probability $P_I$ of self-information $I$,

 Therefore, the fact that information and its realization probability are represented by the logarithmic and exponential functions of each other holds not only for self-information $I$ of a single random variable but also for MI shared by two random variables.